"It Is Important to Value Your Time and Effort"

 Enrolling and studies

-In 11th grade, I didn't know where I was going to enrol; I had just a rough idea of the study programmes available.
+In the 11th grade, I didn't know where I was going to enrol; I had just a rough idea of the study programmes available.
 I was choosing between Moscow State University, HSE University and Moscow Institute of Physics and Technology.
 Of course, it was also about the teachers, for whom this is often not their main job; they are practitioners who also teach at the same time.
 This affects both the average age and the relevance of knowledge.
 Our teachers are just people, and you can chat with them after the lecture as with a programmer, a specialist in their field, rather than a professor.
 Applied Mathematics and Information Science programme are closer to me because I am interested in mathematics and I want more mathematics than programming.
 And, of course, the fact that HSE University is not in Dolgoprudny (laughs).

 The experience of the lyceum helped me in my first year when graduates of ordinary schools were intimidated by long lectures and complex words.
-During the first two courses, we had a lot of maths.
+During the first two years, we had a lot of maths.
 Often programmers question the need for such an abundance of mathematics.
 In our linear algebra workshops, we had problems, for example, on matrix decomposition, which we solved in Python.
 Such applied examples help us understand why we are studying; it motivates us and makes us interested.
 All the courses, in general, are built to be useful in the future; we didn't have to study for the sake of studying.

 I'm majoring in Machine Learning and Applications; I have a bit more experience in natural language processing.
 When I applied for internships, I wasn't focused on a particular area of deep learning.
 I wanted to try everything, understand how things work in each area and make a choice of both a career and a master's degree.